MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/map-data.md

 manager: shellyha
 ---

-# Generate insights by mapping your data to custom data entities and fields
+# Map your data to custom entities and fields

 While Dynamics 365 Customer Service Insights works out of the box with data stored in default Dynamics 365 entities and data fields, you may want to generate insights by mapping to data from custom entities and fields in Common Data Services (CDS).
 Mapping to data from custom entities and fields in Common Data Services can be useful in the following cases: